 - Add the rice and chopped basil.
 Sprinkle with a bit more salt and pepper.
 Stir fry until the rice is heated through.

-- To serve, place some of the rice on a plate, top with egg and sprinkle with the reserved basil (see how to make basil chiffonade).
+- To serve, place some of the rice on a plate, top with egg and, optionally, sprinkle with the more basil (see how to make basil chiffonade).